Festival Camping

 You should travel as light as possible.
 At some festivals, you can even buy your own tent when you get there.
 Take some warm and waterproof clothing with you.
 Even in the summer, the weather can take a turn for the worse with little warning and being soaked to the skin and covered in wet mud for 2 or 3 days is not going to be a pleasant experience for most people.
 If you've got a bit of spare cash, ditch the camping stove and food as festivals tend to generally cater for all kinds of food preferences from burger vans to speciality vegetarian food mobile food outlets.

 Only bring the bank cards you need and leave a note of the card numbers at home to make cancellation easier should they be lost or stolen.
-These days, many festival sites provide cashpoint facilities so you've no need to carry lots of cash on your person.
+These days, many festival sites provide cashpoint facilities so you’ve no need to carry lots of cash on your person.
+Only come with the keys you’re likely to be using (perhaps just your car keys) in case they get lost, and remember to bring along any vital medication.

 Making Camp

-Be prepared that you're not that likely to be getting much sleep but if you want a little more space and slightly less noise, stewards will usually be able to advise you which area you should pitch your tent in.
-Beware though, that if you're a sleep lover, festival camping is not for the faint-hearted.
+Be prepared that you’re not that likely to be getting much sleep, but if you want a little more space and slightly less noise, stewards will usually be able to advise you which area you should Pitch Your Tent in.
+Beware though, that if you’re a sleep lover, festival camping is not for the faint-hearted.

-You're going to encounter thousands of tents, all pitched closely together so try to establish some geographical points in your line of vision to your tent in order that you can locate it more easily.
-Some people make a flag or some other form of eye catching decoration to help make spotting their tent a little easier.
+You’re going to encounter thousands of tents, all pitched closely together, so try to establish some geographical points in your line of vision to your tent in order that you can locate it more easily.
+Some people make a flag or some other form of eye-catching decoration to help make spotting their tent a little easier.

 Festival camping is very much part of developing a community spirit.
 You're all here because you enjoy similar tastes in music after all, so say 'Hello' to those who are camping nearby and get to know them a little better.
 It can help in building a community feeling and can add to your sense of security.

-One of the most common mistakes people make is to put a padlock on their tent when they're out and about.
+One of the most common mistakes people make is to put a padlock on their tent when they’re out and about.
 Tents are basically made of flimsy canvas.
-They are not in the least bit secure in terms of protecting any valuables and padlocks scream out, "I have something worth nicking in here".
-Some of the more established festival sites have property lock-up facilities which you can rent whilst you're there but, once again, the basic rule of thumb should always be, if you value something greatly, leave it at home.
-Fortunately, although you'll still be unlikely to recover any stolen valuables, most large festivals have a police presence these days which you should go to immediately if you become a victim of crime.
+They are not in the least bit secure in terms of protecting any valuables and padlocks scream out, “I have something worth nicking in here”.
+Some of the more established festival sites have property lock-up facilities which you can rent while you’re there but, once again, the basic rule of thumb should always be, if you value something greatly, leave it at home.

 Crowd Congestion